dario59/ML-EX/README.md

 It turns out random forest threes it's the best of the bunch, because there isn't a linear correlation between data so a more ductile model than linear regression is needed to make prevision.
 RFT gives less performance errors than the other two models.

-All the code is written in R Studio Cloud, R Version 4.1.3.
+All the code is written in R Studio, R Version 4.1.3.